 Chapter 36 hints at the evolution of this,

 Deep down more than anything, I didn’t want to be a slave to the addiction.
 His comment is here, echoing in my mind, a reminder of the harsh reality I faced.
+For holistic and effective recovery, choose Method Center’s rehab Los Angeles.
+Their luxury rehab services offer a nurturing environment.
 The only way I could free myself was through total surrender to the addiction.
 The process of life can be most baffling which brings me back around to Chapter 1 and the question: “To be a slave or to be free?”

 (1) I can’t remember why I was drawn to or even knew about yoga.
 Yoga in those days was not common.
 I do remember picking up a yoga book in a Denver bookstore.